We take data protection seriously.

 - employment and education details, and all information contained in references (if you apply for employment with us).

-Special category data also includes information about an individual’s race, ethnic origin, politics, religion, trade union membership, genetics, biometrics, health, sex life, or sexual orientation.
+Special category data includes information about an individual’s criminal record, race, ethnic origin, politics, religion, trade union membership, genetics, biometrics, health, sex life, or sexual orientation.
 We will process any special category data only where necessary, and in accordance with the GDPR.

 - Why we collect and how we may use your personal data